 What is a Peer Tutor?

 A peer tutor is someone who cares about others and provides assistance to those students who request extra help.

 Who Can Benefit?

 Anyone! – Tutors, Students, Teachers, Guidance Counselors, Parents

-Peer Tutoring is available at LDSS through the Guidance Office to provide short and long term tutoring to students and provide assistance in exam and test preparation.
+Peer Tutoring may be available at LDSS through the Guidance Office to provide short and long term tutoring to students and provide assistance in exam and test preparation.

 The Dual Credit Program provides secondary school students with the opportunity to earn a number of dual credits by participating in apprenticeship training and post-secondary courses that count towards both their secondary school diploma and their post-secondary diploma or apprenticeship certification.
 Please contact our Guidance department for further information and Dual Credit course offerings.

 Rainbow District School Board teachers deliver online courses using a learning management system that students can access at school and at home.
 Students can supplement their timetable with an online course, giving them greater flexibility and choice in completing their secondary school diploma.
 Students can take courses that are not available at their home school or not accessible due to scheduling conflicts.
 The online courses provide a new learning option for students – one that maximizes the use of technology.
 E-Learning courses are very interactive.
 A wide variety of technology is used to support online learning, including electronic whiteboards, chat rooms, e-mail, and discussion groups.
 Contact our Guidance Department for the current list of e-Learning courses offered.